Humans love games.

 An innate desire that most humans have is the urge to compete.

-Deep down, many of us want to outperform the next guy and be the top dog.
+Many of us want to outperform the next guy and be the top dog.

 Leaderboards have long been a way of achieving status in the gaming world.

-You could build a leaderboard that ranks each member by the number of their comments, replies, thanks, or other elements.
+You could build a leaderboard that ranks each member by the number of comments, replies, thanks, or other elements.

 If a particular person was in fifth place and not far behind the leader numbers-wise, this could definitely motivate them to keep commenting and engaging further.